gpuweb/WSL/Spec/source/index.rst

 To reduce ``e1[e2]`` by one step:

 #.
 If ``e2`` can be reduced, then reduce it by one step
 #.
-Else if the first operand is null, trap
+Else if the first operand is null, a compliant implementation can either trap or replace the whole expression by an invalid left-value
 #.
 Else if the first operand is an array

     #.
 ASSERT(``e2`` is a non-negative integer value)
     #.
-If the value is equal or greater than the size of the array (known from typing information), trap
+If the value is equal or greater than the size of the array (known from typing information), either trap or replace the whole expression by the default value of the type of elements of the array or replace ``e2`` by a valid in-bounds value and continue
     #.
 Else replace the whole expression by the corresponding element of the array

 #.
 Else if the first operand is a left-value

    #.
 ASSERT(``e2`` is a non-negative integer value)
    #.
-If the value is equal or greater than the size of the array pointed to by the left-value (known from typing information), trap
+If the value is equal or greater than the size of the array pointed to by the left-value (known from typing information), either trap or replace the whole expression by an invalid left-value or replace ``e2`` by a valid in-bounds value and continue
    #.
 Offset the address pointed to by the left-value by the product of the stride size (annotated during typing) and ``e2``
    #.
-Replace the whole expression by the resulting left-value (without changing its address space)
+And replace the whole expression by the resulting left-value (without changing its address space)

 #.
 Else if the first operand is an array reference

    #.
 ASSERT(``e2`` is a non-negative integer value)
    #.
-If the value is equal or greater than the size carried by the array reference, trap
+If the value is equal or greater than the size carried by the array reference, trap or replace the whole expression by an invalid left-value or replace ``e2`` by a valid in-bounds value and continue
    #.
 Make a left-value with the same address-space as ``e1``, with an address that is the address pointed to by ``e1``, offset by the product of the stride size (annotated during typing) and ``e2``
    #.
-Replace the whole expression by it
+And replace the whole expression by it

 .. todo::
-    Finish writing the related formal rules
+    Include the related formal rules

 Variables and assignment
 """"""""""""""""""""""""